Xxiaobai1/mxnet_autoclip/README.md

 <!--- under the License. -->

 ## TODO: Add auto clip optimizer based on Adam
-# This repository is a modified version based on incubator\MXNET
+# This repository is a modified version based on MXNET